philosowaffle/peloton-to-garmin/README.md

 1. Download the repo [here](https://github.com/philosowaffle/peloton-to-garmin/archive/master.zip)
 1. Extract the zip file
-1. Install the latest version of [Python 3](https://www.python.org/downloads/), currently 3.6.4
+1. Install the latest version of [Python 3](https://www.python.org/downloads/)
 1. Open `File Explorer` and navigate to the wherever you unzipped the downloaded project
 1. Navigate so that you are inside the `peloton-to-garmin` folder
 1. Open a command prompt by clicking in the `Location Bar` at the top and typing `cmd` then hit enter